 Couple all that with a fascinating Aboriginal history and you’ll suddenly realise why thousands of people are making the detour away from the coast to make the most of the city.

-We recently spent 5 days exploring what to do in Rockhampton and are pleased to bring you this epic guide of all the activities Rockhampton has to offer.
+We recently spent 5 days exploring what to do in Rockhampton on this fantastic itinerary and are pleased to bring you this epic guide of all the activities Rockhampton has to offer.

 Our Guide to the Best Things to Do in Rockhampton